adamantmc/pingme/README.md

 The `pingme daemon` command runs the daemon which continuously performs the following:

 1. Query the database for messages whose notification time is in the next N seconds
-2. Sends notifications for these messages
+2. Sends Desktop notifications for these messages
 3. Waits for N seconds